pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-–-Associate-SOA-C02.md

 ## Cost Allocation Tags
 A tag is a label that you or AWS assigns to an AWS resource.
 Each tag consists of a key and a value.
 For each resource, each tag key must be unique, and each tag key can have only one value.
 You can use tags to organize your resources, and cost allocation tags to track your AWS costs on a detailed level.
 After you activate cost allocation tags, AWS uses the cost allocation tags to organize your resource costs on your cost allocation report, to make it easier for you to categorize and track your AWS costs.

+## Aurora DB

+### Connect to Amazon Aurora DB cluster from outside a VPC
+To connect to an Amazon Aurora DB cluster directly from outside the VPC, the instances in the cluster must meet the following requirements:

+1. The DB instance must have a public IP address.
+1. The DB instance must be running in a publicly accessible subnet.

+For Amazon Aurora DB instances, you can't choose a specific subnet.
+Instead, choose a DB subnet group when you create the instance.
+Create a DB subnet group with subnets of similar network configuration.
+For example, a DB subnet group for Public subnets.

+### Metrics to generate reports on the Aurora DB Cluster and its replicas
+1. `AuroraReplicaLagMaximum` - This metric captures the `maximum amount of lag between the primary instance and each Aurora DB instance in the DB cluster`.
+1. `AuroraBinlogReplicaLag` - This metric captures the `amount of time a replica DB cluster running` on Aurora MySQL-Compatible Edition lags behind the source DB cluster.
+This metric reports the value of the Seconds_Behind_Master field of the MySQL SHOW SLAVE STATUS command.
+This metric is useful for monitoring replica lag between Aurora DB clusters that are replicating across different AWS Regions.
+1. `AuroraReplicaLag` - This metric captures the `amount of lag` an Aurora replica experiences `when replicating updates from the primary instance`.
+1. `InsertLatency` - This metric captures `the average duration of insert operations`.

 ## Aurora Reader Endpoint
 To perform queries, you can connect to the reader endpoint, with Aurora automatically performing load-balancing among all the Aurora Replicas.